aikawad/info-memo/Domain-Driven-Design/Part-II-The-Building-Blocks-of-a-Model-Driven-Design/Ch06 The Life Cycle of a Domain Object.md

 - Client Code Ignore REPOSITORY Implementation; Developers Do Not
 - Implementing a REPOSITORY
 - Working Within Your Frameworks
-- The Rlationship with FACTORIES
+- The Relationship with FACTORIES
 - Designing Objects for Relational Databases